 Your child will learn to read through the use of phonics.
 During this time, they will have reading practice and comprehension drills.

 Your child will learn numbers and operations of addition and subtraction

 Your child will be introduced to books such as The Grouchy Ladybug, The Hungry Caterpillar, If You Give a Mouse a Cookie, rhyming books, and nursery rhymes.

 During this time, students will enjoy music, art, and a unit on the Community Helpers.
 They will also have a chance to meet people living in other countries when they are introduced to American history and geography in the textbook America: Our Great Country.
 During the second semester’s science lessons, the students will learn about the world around them in the textbook God’s World.

 Your child will learn about opposites, rhyming words, and poetry.

-Please see our Cafeteria <link to Lunch/Bfast> page for information regarding our healthy meal options, monthly menus, and lunch costs.
+Please click the above link for more information regarding our healthy meal options, monthly menus, and lunch costs.

 Naptime gives students a time to recharge for a productive afternoon of learning.

 There are two recess periods scheduled for each school day.